openstack/monasca-agent/docs/Plugins.md

 Also in the case of an error the value_meta contains an error message.

 ## Process Checks
-Process checks can be performed to verify that a set of named processes are running on the local system.
+Process checks can be performed to both verify that a set of named processes are running on the local system and collect/send system level metrics on those processes.
 The YAML file `process.yaml` contains the list of processes that are checked.

-The processes can be identified using a pattern match or exact match on the process name.
+The processes that are monitored can be filtered using a pattern to specify the matching process names or distinctly identified by process name or by the username that owns the process.

 A Python script `process.py` runs each execution cycle to check that required processes are alive.
 If the process is running a value of 0 is sent, otherwise a value of 1 is sent to the Monasca API.

-Each process entry consists of two primary keys: name and search_string.
-Optionally, if an exact match on name is required, the exact_match boolean can be added to the entry and set to True.
+Each process entry consists of one primary key: name.
+Either search_string or username must be set but you can not set both.
+Optionally, if an exact match on search_string is required the exact_match boolean can be added to the entry and set to True.

 To grab more process metrics beside the process.pid_count, which only shows that the process is up and running, the configuration option detailed must be set to true.

 ```
 init_config:

 instances:
  - name: ssh
    search_string: ['ssh', 'sshd']

  - name: mysql
    search_string: ['mysql']
    exact_match: True